-The requirement for grade dependent trap-corrections in PC mode led to changes to the XRT-CALCPI software task and a modification to the CALDB gain file format, with the introduction of a new column (called OFFSET\SCALE) containing the grade dependent trap-offset scaling factors (listed in Table C.1 for PC mode).
-Because the task uses common code for the other modes (such a WT) this led to the need to reissue the gain files for all modes with the new OFFSET\SCALE column included when the updated software was first released (on 2019-Apr-12), though the scale values were set to 1.0 to disable the grade dependent correction.
+introduction of a new column called OFFSET\SCALE, containing the grade dependent trap-offset scaling factors (listed in Table C.1 for PC mode).
+Because the task uses common code for the other modes (such a WT mode) this led to the need to reissue the gain files for all modes with the new OFFSET\SCALE column included when the updated software was first released (on 2019-Apr-12), though the scaling values are set to 1.0 to disable the grade dependent correction in WT mode.

-The most challenging aspect of the trap-corrected gain file analysis is to simultaneously calibrate both the temperature and energy dependence of the trap corrections, the latter being controlled by the parameters $\alpha_1$ , $\alpha_2$ from equation A.18.
-For PC mode data, this was accomplished using the SNR E0102 and Tycho spectrum absorption cut-off at low energies (below $\sim 1.0 \, \text{keV}$ ) and the Tycho Fe-K $\alpha$ line at high energies.
-The best energy dependence was obtained with $\alpha_1 = 1.0$ and $\alpha_2 = 1.0$ .
+The most challenging aspect of the trap-corrected gain file analysis is simultaneously to calibrate both the temperature and energy dependence of the trap corrections, the latter being controlled by the parameters $\alpha_1$ , $\alpha_2$ from Equation A.18.
+For PC mode data, this was accomplished using the SNR E0102 and Tycho spectrum absorption cut-off at low energies (below ~ 0.8 keV) and the Tycho Fe-K $\alpha$ line at high energies.
+The best energy dependence was obtained with $\alpha_1 = 1.0$ and $\alpha_2 = 1.0$ , the same as the previous year.